Famous dinners

 Jackie Stewart and Sean Connery at Gleneagles

-For two of the biggest and highest profile events in sport – the 2014 Ryder Cup and the 2019 Solheim Cup – our chefs rose to the challenge of developing menus that could refuel the world’s best golfers.
+For two of the highest profile events in sport – the 2014 Ryder Cup and the 2019 Solheim Cup – our chefs rose to the challenge of developing menus that could refuel the world’s best golfers.
+They worked with nutritional experts to create menus that would give the teams the optimal chance of performing at their best, featuring seasonal ingredients renowned for supporting sleep patterns, hydration and recovery.

 Gleneagles Executive Chef Simon Attridge with Solheim Cup Captain Catriona Matthew